circle

 9.30 - 10.30am

-Each of us is responsible for the emission of about 10 tonnes of carbon dioxide every year on average.
-This is called our carbon footprint, and I would like to know how I can reduce mine.
+Each of us is responsible for the emission of 10 tonnes of carbon dioxide every year on average (our carbon footprint.)
+This talk explores ways that we can all reduce ours.

 No need to book